IMasterIIChiefI-IST/Japanese-Flash-Card-Game/README.md

 - **Vocabulary Drill** — practice Japanese vocabulary from an Excel spreadsheet, optionally backed by an offline Japanese-English dictionary.
 - **Kana Ninja** — type romaji quickly as kana slide across the screen.

+It also includes a **Grammar Guide** tab (Tae Kim's *Guide to Japanese*, downloadable for fully offline reading) and a standalone dictionary lookup / kana reference tab.

 The app is a single HTML file designed to run locally in a browser, with optional Excel vocabulary loading, optional offline dictionary support, and file-based progress backup.

 ## Disclaimer